johan-m-o/johan-m-o/README.md

 Hi, I'm Johan and I am a soon to be math and technology teacher that loves to tinker.
-This is where you'll find my projects.
+This is where you'll find some of my projects.

 A list of ideas and projects in progress can be found here:
 https://github.com/johan-m-o/ToDoList